Chronic Pre-Existing Injuries Effect On General Damages

 He was taken to the Moranbah Hospital by a co-employee, admitted and then later discharged on 3 September 2008.

 Immediately after the accident his prescription for Oxycontin increased to three 20mg doses per day and he also took Endone and Physeptone.

-The plaintiff was unable to work since the accident and received a disability support pension.
-He could no longer fish, ride his motorcycle or play darts and couldn't do jobs around house or garden.
-His pain levels at the time of trial were 9.5/10.
+The plaintiff was unable to work since the accident and received a disability support pension and he could no longer fish, ride his motorcycle or play darts and couldn't do jobs around house or garden, and his pain levels at the time of trial were 9.5/10.

 In relation to the plaintiff's work history, Dr Nave noted that after his fusion between L4 and S1, the plaintiff was on pain relief, returned to work after two years, and was able to manage subsequent duties without any time away from work.

 Professor McPhee (spinal surgeon) – 21 June 2010